StrangeBeeCorp/docs/docs/thehive/installation/licenses/about-licenses.md

 This topic presents the different types of licenses available for TheHive.

 !!! info "Cortex"
-    Since Cortex is a fully open-source project, no license is required to use it.
+    Since Cortex is a fully open-source project, you don't need a license to use it.

 !!! tip "Platinum trial"
     <!-- md:version 5.3 --> Installing TheHive On-prem or using TheHive Cloud Platform for the first time includes a 14-day Platinum trial license.
 After this trial period, TheHive transitions to read-only mode, requiring a valid license for all users for continued full functionality.